ronakupadhyaya/Horizons-week-03/day2/trello-csv/README.md

 ,,Card 3 in list 3
 ```

+As you can see, the first row of the csv file corresponds to the names of each
+of the lists.
+The following rows show the names of each card in its respective
+list, by position.
+Since the second list does not have any cards at all, the
+second position of every row after the first will be blank (**like this:**
+`...,,...`);

 There's a sample csv file included with this folder, [`sample.csv`](sample.csv).
-You can use the NPM package [`csv`](https://www.npmjs.com/package/csv) for parsing csv files.
+You can use the NPM package [`csv`](https://www.npmjs.com/package/csv) for
+parsing csv files.

 ### Upload

-When you upload to a Trello board you lists should be added to the right of all previous lists.
+When you upload to a Trello board your lists should be added to the right of all previous lists.

 ### Download